Share this

 The use of PGRs benefits growers who charge a higher amount for their weed because it looks bigger and visually appealing, but not all weed that glitters is good weed.

-PGR weed may look nice, but it doesn’t have a higher potency; in fact, the chemicals in PGR weed may decrease the effects of THC and CBD.
+PGR cannabis may look nice, but it doesn’t have a higher potency; in fact, the chemicals in PGR weed may decrease the effects of THC and CBD.

 Also, PGR weed does not have the usual amount of cannabinoids, terpenes, and trichomes as natural weed; it’s missing all the ingredients that make great weed.

-But not all thick weed is PGR weed, so what should you look out for?
+But not all thick weed is PGR cannabis, so what should you look out for?
+How can you be sure you’re enjoying natural cannabis, instead?

 We’ve answered the question, what is PGR weed?
 The next thing you need to understand is how to identify PGR weed.

-Unwitting customers may buy PGR weed because it looks bigger, but they are unlikely to get value for money.
+Unwitting customers may buy synthetic PGR weed because of the larger buds, but they are unlikely to get value for money.

-If discussing PGR weed vs. natural weed doesn’t sound like a big deal to you, you may end up with a shiny, low-quality, and detrimental product.
+If discussing PGR cannabis vs. natural cannabis doesn’t sound like a big deal to you, you may end up with a low-quality and potentially dangerous product for human health.

 So, here’s how to identify PGR weed.

-The Buds on PGR weed appear fat and plump but don’t let the appearance fool you: it’s only skin-deep.
+The buds on PGR weed appear fat and plump but don’t let the appearance fool you: cannabis grown like this is likely filled with synthetic PGRs.

 Those fat buds don’t mean more value for your money because the chemicals have severely depleted the natural qualities of the weed.